jcsteh/osara/readme.md

 The single note will also be selected so you can manipulate just that note.
 For example, pressing delete will delete only that note.

+When a chord or a note within a chord is played, you can cancel the note preview by pressing the control key.

 You can select multiple chords or multiple notes in a chord.
 To do this, first move to the first chord or note you want to select.
 Then, use shift plus the arrow keys to add the next or previous chord or note to the selection.